devonjones/rpg-dice-roller/docs/guide/notation/modifiers.md

 ::: roll 6d8k3 :::

 ::: tip Using Drop and Keep modifiers together
-The keep and drop modifiers work really well together, but there're some caveats.
+The keep and [drop](#drop-dn-dhn-dln) modifiers work really well together, but there are some caveats.
 They both look at the entire dice pool.
 So if a roll has been dropped, it will be still be included in the list of possible rolls to drop.

 This means that using keep and drop modifiers together can override each other.